 Who Is It For?

-But for the intermediates, you are going to get a good grasp of some of the mentalism concepts that you have otherwise not quite gotten to comprehend as well as a good clear path to getting even deeper into this lucrative hobby.
+But for the intermediates, you are going to get a good grasp of some of the mentalism basics as well as a good clear path to getting even deeper into this lucrative hobby.

-For the greatly advanced mentalists, you are going to want to get another resource, since much of what has been discussed here, you have knowledge of.
+For the greatly advanced mentalists, you are going to want to get another resource, since much of what has been discussed here, you may already know.

 Pro’s and Con’s: